-Sleep Dentistry, Sleep Apnea, and Snoring in Boca Raton
+Sleep Dentistry, Sleep Apnea, and Snoring

 Do you wake up with a headache?
 Are you tired throughout the day even though you went to bed at a reasonable hour?
 Does your family complain about your snoring?
 The loud snoring that you experience could be more than annoying.
 It could be affecting your health.
 Snoring affects 90 million American adults, almost half of them on a daily basis.
 What’s worse is that snoring may indicate Obstructive Sleep Apnea, a serious medical condition in which patients stop breathing during sleep.